shclarke007/memory-game-js/README.md

 The Game shows a series of 18 randomised cards when launched
 A Player can select 2 cards at a time to reveal if they match
 The Game removes matching pairs of cards when found
-A Player gets the time taken to complete the game when finished
+A Player gets the time taken to complete the game when finished - Pending
 ```

 ## How to use